mozilla/www.ccadb.org/cas/updates.md

 Note: The CCADB considers the terms "intermediate" and "subordinate" synonymous.

-All CAs are required to update the audit, CP, CPS and test website information for their certificate hierarchies at least annually.
+All CAs are required to update the audit, policy document, and test website information for their certificate hierarchies at least annually.
 CAs are expected to maintain their [**intermediate**](intermediates) certificate records themselves and to directly enter the corresponding [updated audit statements](fields#audit-information).
 However, **root** certificate data cannot be self-maintained, because Root Store Operators must verify the data before the CA Owner or Root Certificate records are modified.

 CA Owners may want to [test preliminary audit statements](https://docs.google.com/document/d/12U4az-hjYDC_aWsVn8-Y5vVmJ10inVziAxrQoxP-hfI/edit#bookmark=id.n8g8lgkwb4co) before receiving and uploading the final audit statements from their auditor to ensure the documents will pass ALV.